-The Village has established two redevelopment districts in an effort to promote orderly redevelopment and to attract new investment along Waukegan Road and in the area surrounding the Metra commuter rail station at Lehigh & Ferris Avenues, and adjacent to the Dempster Street and Waukegan Road intersection.
+The Village has established three redevelopment districts in an effort to promote orderly redevelopment and to attract new investment along the Waukegan Road corridor, in the area surrounding the Metra commuter rail station at Lehigh & Ferris Avenues, and adjacent to the Dempster Street and Waukegan Road intersection.

 These districts were created in accordance with Illinois state law regarding the use of Tax Increment Financing (TIF).
 Don’t know what TIF is?
 Click here to learn more.

 The Waukegan Road Tax Increment Financing (TIF) Redevelopment District was created in 1995 and is intended to encourage redevelopment and improvement of the Waukegan Road commercial corridor.
 The District will expire in 2017.
 Click here to see a map of the TIF redevelopment district.

 The mission of the Waukegan Road TIF District is to encourage the redevelopment of certain parcels to a higher and more productive land use and to promote the continued realization of the commercial potential inherent along this heavily traveled business corridor.

 Since the creation of the TIF redevelopment district, several lower-tier motels have been replaced with new commercial facilities.
 The new projects include a Walgreen’s Pharmacy and a Charter One (former St. Paul Federal) Bank.
 A new McGrath Acura automobile dealership opened in 2003.

 The Waukegan Road right-of-way from Dempster to Golf has undergone significant improvements since the creation of the TIF Redevelopment District.
 These include: the creation of a continuous center turn lane, new street lighting, new landscaping, and new street furniture.
 Much of this work was funded by federal and state sources due in part to the Village’s commitment to improving the commercial corridor.